IMMATURE BEETLES MEETING 2021

 - Presentation of posters is possible, and posters will be presented during coffee breaks.
 Please prepare your poster at any size up to A0 in the “portrait” orientation.

 - Abstracts for both oral presentations and posters are required.
-Abstracts will be available to all participants during the meeting and will be subsequently published in Acta Entomologica Musei Nationalis Pragae in October/November 2017.
+Abstracts will be available to all participants during the meeting and will be subsequently published in Acta Entomologica Musei Nationalis Pragae in December 2021.

 - How to prepare an abstract: Abstracts are supposed to be a short summary (ideally one or two paragraphs) summarizing the contents of your talk/poster.
 Figures are not expected to be part of the abstracts.
 See the abstracts of the last IBM meeting and follow the same formatting when preparing your abstract.